-Figure 1i and Figure 1ii plot the estimated effect $\hat{\theta}^{\text{LASSO}}$ of each variable in Z_i on SR and SD, respectively, as λ varies, together with the optimal λ (vertical dashed line).
-The most important predictors of the objective sub-score, SR, are firm size (positively) and the subsidy demanded by the applicant firm (negatively).
+Figure 1i and Figure 1ii plot the estimated effect $\widehat{\theta}^{\text{LASSO}}$ of each variable in $Z_i$ on SR and SD, respectively, as $\lambda$ varies, together with the optimal $\lambda$ (vertical dashed line).
+The most important predictors of the objective sub-score, SR, are firm size (positively) and the sub-sidy demanded by the applicant firm (negatively).
 Interestingly, such variables are also the most important predictors of the discretionary sub-score, SD, but with the opposite sign.
 In particular, smaller firms are penalized on the (planned) number of newly-created-jobs (indicator I2 of the objective sub-score), because they cannot compete with large firms on this dimension, but they receive on average higher discretionary evaluations from local politicians; the same is true for firms demanding larger subsidies, which are instead penalized on indicators I1 and I3 of the objective sub-score.
-These patterns are also shown in Online Appendix Figure A4, which plots either of the sub-scores SD and SR, on the horizontal axis, against average firm size and log of subsidy amount, on the vertical axis, controlling for cell fixed effects.14
+These patterns are also shown in Online municipality in which the applicant firm is located.
+Online Appendix Table B1 reports 1